quillpad/quillpad/PR_DESCRIPTION.md

-# Add Drag-to-Sort Functionality with Custom Sort Order
+# Add Drag-to-Sort Functionality with Custom Sort Order and Move Mode

 ## Overview
-This PR adds the ability to reorder notes via drag-and-drop with a new "Custom" sort option.
+This PR adds the ability to reorder notes via drag-and-drop with a new "Custom" sort option and a "Move mode" toggle for intuitive reordering.
 The custom order is persisted locally and synced to cloud services.

 ## Features